-Before we can look at destructive behaviors and their impact it is helpful to have an accurate definition of destructive behavior.
+Before we can look at destructive behaviors and their impact, it is helpful to have an accurate definition of destructive behavior.
 Tepper (2000) defined abusive work behaviors as hostile and/or non-verbal behaviors that are acted out.
 Usually these behaviors exclude physical contact.

 Destructive behavior is a systematic and repeated behavior by an individual that violates the legitimate interest of the organization by undermining and/or sabotaging the organization’s goals, tasks, resources, and effectiveness and or motivation, well being or job satisfaction (Einersen, Aaland & Skogstad, 2007).

-Barrow (2010) defined work place bullying as “Repetitive, abusive behavior that devalues and harms other people on the job.
+Barrow (2010) defined workplace bullying as “Repetitive, abusive behavior that devalues and harms other people on the job.
 Workplace bullying is not physically violent but relies on the formidable weapons of hostile actions and words” (p.77).

 In addition, employee health issues increase.
-Physical and emotional symptoms include, headaches, GI issues, depression, isolation, and in some cases suicide (Barrow, 2010).
-Furthermore destructive behaviors affect personal and job satisfaction including turnover intentions, health problems, psychological distress, and citizenship within the organization.
+Physical and emotional symptoms of bullying include headaches, GI issues, depression, isolation, and in some cases suicide (Barrow, 2010).
+Furthermore, destructive behaviors affect personal and job satisfaction including turnover intentions, health problems, psychological distress, and citizenship within the organization.

 One Bad Apple

-As leaders we are all busy with strategic plans, operational strategies, inspiring and motivating our employees.
-However, when leaders have destructive employees in the work place it makes our jobs 10 times harder to perform.
-What is surprising is that one bad apple can spoil and destroy a highly functioning unit within a very short period of time; often times within a matter of a few weeks.
+As leaders we are all busy with strategic plans, operational strategies, and the work of inspiring and motivating our employees.
+However, when leaders have destructive employees in the workplace, it makes our jobs 10 times harder to perform.
+What is surprising is that one bad apple really can spoil and destroy a highly functioning unit within a very short period of time; often within a matter of just a few weeks.

 Look for Symptoms

-So what can leaders do to address these types of behaviors in the work place?
+So what can leaders do to address these types of behaviors in the workplace?
 For many leaders they know that it is happening but, they are not equipped to handle the bullies.
 Many leaders close their eyes to what happens, hoping that the problem will go away or take care of itself.

-As a leader, it is important to keep your ear to the ground and look for the signs that something isn’t right.
+As a leader, it is important to keep your ear to the ground and look for the signs that something isn’t right: